gobb/SprayFire/README.md

 ## Features to Come

 - SprayFire DataAccess layer as an additional data abstraction system.
+- A base Model class to allow for generic functionality.
+Note, this is different than the Model layer as a whole.
+For more info, please read [this blog post about the subject](http://cspray.github.com/2012/07/07/the-model-layer-and-class.html).
-- A base Model class
+-

 ## Dependencies